Gaetz/love-ValentineRunner/README.md

 # love-ValentineRunner
-A small runner about our Valentine travel in Vienam
+A small parallax memory about our Valentine travel in Vienam

 Features :
-- paralaxes
+- parallaxes
 - sprite manager and animator
+- simple particle emiter